michel-kraemer/gradle-download-task/README.md

 <dl>
 <dt>downloadTaskDir</dt>
 <dd>The directory where the plugin stores information that should persist between builds.
 It will only be created if necessary. <em>(default: <code>${buildDir}/download-task</code>)</em></dd>
+<dt>tempAndMove</dt>
+<dd><code>true</code> if the file should be downloaded to a temporary location
+and, upon successful execution, moved to the final location.
+If
+<code>overwrite</code> is set to <code>false</code>, this flag is useful to
+avoid partially downloaded files if Gradle is forcefully closed or the system crashes.
+Note that the plugin always deletes partial downloads on connection errors, regardless of the value of this flag.
+The default temporary location can be configured with the <code>downloadTaskDir</code> property. <em>(default:
+<code>false</code>)</em></dd>
 <dt>useETag</dt>
 <dd>Use this flag in combination with <code>onlyIfModified</code>.
 If both flags are <code>true</code> the plugin will check a file's timestamp as well as its entity tag (ETag) and only download it if it has been modified on the server since the last download.
 The plugin can differentiate between <a href="https://tools.ietf.org/html/rfc7232#section-2.1">strong and weak ETags</a>.
 Possible values are:
 <dl>